 From Ohio History Central

-The fur trade in North America began with the earliest contacts between Native Americans and the Europeans.
-Within a few years of their arrival in the New World, French, English, and Dutch fur traders were competing with each other to form trading relationships with the Indians.
+The fur trade in North America began with the earliest contacts between American Indians and European settlers.
+Within a few years of their arrival on the North America continent, French, English, and Dutch fur traders were competing with each other to form trading relationships with American Indian nations.
 In Europe, there was a good market for furs, while in America there were seemingly limitless numbers of fur-bearing animals.

 Fur traders offered the Indians a line of goods, including iron axes, knives, hatchets, awls, fish hooks, trade cloth of various types and colors, woolen blankets, linen shirts, brass kettles, jewelry, glass beads, muskets, ammunition, and gun powder.
 They also brought numerous types of alcohol, especially brandy and rum, to trade.
 The Indians eagerly sought these items and paid for them in furs.
 While the Europeans most coveted the beaver pelt, they also accepted otter, mink, fox, bear, and deerskins as payment for their goods.
-Very quickly the natives became dependent on European products.
-Many Indians abandoned their own culture for that of the Europeans.
+Very quickly, many American Indian peoples, became dependent on European products.
+Many even abandoned their own culture for that of the Europeans.
 Manufactured goods replaced the items that natives had formerly made for themselves.

 There were other problems with the fur trade.
 Competition between tribes over hunting grounds became more pronounced after the Europeans' arrival.
 Tensions also caused conflict among the English, the French, and the Dutch.
 The competition between the English and the French culminated in the French and Indian War.
-The Native American chiefs saw that each side was using them, but because of the Indians' dependence on white goods, they had to become involved in these conflicts.
-While there were many honest traders who dealt fairly with the Indians, others were greedy and unscrupulous men who cheated and exploited the natives.
+American Indian chiefs saw that they were being used by both sides, but because of the American Indians' interest in white goods, they had to become involved in these conflicts.
+While there were many honest traders who dealt fairly with the American Indians, others were greedy and unscrupulous men who cheated and exploited them.
 Alcohol was an important and permanent part of the trade.
-It had devastating effects on many Indian tribes.
-Numerous witnesses have written of the violence that the liquor trade brought to Indian villages.
+It had devastating effects on many American Indian tribes.
+Numerous witnesses have written of the violence that the liquor trade brought to American Indian villages.

 In a conference at Carlisle, Pennsylvania, on October 3, 1753, some of the Six Nations protested to a commission appointed to hear their grievances and to the governor of Pennsylvania about the traders.
 The Iroquois chief Scarrooyady said: